Funchal harbor with colorful buildings cascading down green mountainsides to the Atlantic Ocean

 Q: Can I do levada walks independently?

 A: Funchal center is walkable but hilly.
-Cable cars are accessible.
-Many attractions require climbing or uneven paths.
-Organized tours can accommodate with advance notice.
+Cable cars are accessible and avoid the steep climbs.
+The waterfront promenade is flat and smooth.
+Many restaurants have ground-floor seating.
+Organized tours can accommodate mobility needs with advance notice.

 ← Back to Ports Guide